 Polymers were first noticed in 1861, when it was found that line filters were clogged by dissolved cellulose and starches.
 Polymers and Liquid Crystals is a huge searchable hypertextbook at college freshman chemistry level, from Case Western Reserve University.

-Crystal Lattice Structures displays pictures of dozens of the most common and the most interesting of the 230 basic crystal lattices known in nature, with annotated links.
+Crystal Lattice Structures explains the most common and the most interesting of the 230 basic crystal lattices known in nature.

 Making Matter is a gallery if inorganic crystal images at the Institute Laue-Langevin in Grenoble, France, with 3-D images of inorganic materials in a tutorial format.